sophos/factory-cli/CONTRIBUTING.md

 # Contributing

-This section is for anyone wishing to contribute code to Refactr CLI project.
+This section is for anyone wishing to contribute code to the Sophos Factory CLI project.

 Ensure you've installed the CLI globally.
 See [Installation](https://github.com/refactr/refactr-cli#installation).